klaytn/kips/KIPs/kip-34.md

 #### SendOptions

-`SendOptions` is a class that defines values required when sending a transaction.
+`SendOptions` is a class that defines the values required when sending a transaction.
 When executing a method that triggers a transaction, the user can use it to define from, gas or value.

 ##### Variables